-Given Pergoni boots is all about finally finding boots that work for you, it is important that you know how to measure your calves, to ensure the perfect Pergoni fit!
+Given we are all about finally finding boots that fit you, it is important that you know how to measure your calves, to ensure the perfect fit!

 What's the difference between calf, boot height (or 'shaft'), ankle, heel height, and toe lift measurements?